 Amid stiff competition, manufacturers that rely on advanced materials and chemical processes face growing pressure to produce high quality, differentiated products while simultaneously controlling costs.

 To create new growth paths and remain relevant to fast-changing market needs, manufacturers today are looking to Waters’ deep portfolio of analytical and separation technologies for practical solutions to enhance quality and differentiate products.
 There are six common fabrication challenges manufacturers face in the region, including: R&D of dye-sensitized cells; R&D of liquid crystal materials and process control; analysis for electroluminescent materials; profiling and identification of impurities as well as verification of synthesis in organic synthetic chemistry; solutions for lithium-ion batteries, and enhancing the competitiveness of organic electroluminescent material products.
 We think you will find these practical application discussions useful in managing the chemical and materials science industries’ increasing complexity.

 To maintain profitability in the specialized materials market, its necessary to develop polymer materials with specialized functions and launch them promptly.
 For comprehending the performance as a functional polymer material, it is indispensable to analyze with complementary & diverse analytical techniques.
-Development and improvement of functional polymer materials can be advanced by considering the base polymer design, formulation, physical properties, etc.

 Increasing yields and reducing defective products benefits both profitability and brand reputation.
 For this reason, it is indispensable to analyze, recognize and control the factors that become critical in the development and manufacturing stage.
 To achieve the highest quality of product greater demands are made on the analytical techniques used, with more complex questions asked and greater sensitivity required.